Nofei Prat

 Nofei Prat (נוֹפֵי פְּרָת) is an Israeli settlement organized as a community settlement in the West Bank.
 Located near Ma'ale Adumim, it falls under the jurisdiction of Mateh Binyamin Regional Council.
-In 2006 there were around 90 families living in the settlement.
+In 2006 around 90 families were living in the settlement.
 In 2009 about 140 families lived there.
 Both religious and secular families live in Nofei Prat.

 The international community considers Israeli settlements in the occupied West Bank, including East Jerusalem, illegal under international law, but the Israeli government disputes this.

 History

 The village was established in 1992 by a group of settlers from Jerusalem.
 It was named after the nearby Prat Stream.
-On the morning after the elections for the thirteenth Knesset and Israeli Labor Party victory and before transition of power was made, a mixed group of mostly single religious and non-religious students from the Hebrew University drove east from Jerusalem to a barren hilltop with a plan to create a mixed community.
+On the morning after the elections for the thirteenth Knesset and Israeli Labor Party victory and before the transition of power was made, a mixed group of mostly single religious and non-religious students from the Hebrew University drove east from Jerusalem to a barren hilltop with a plan to create a mixed community.
 They erected a flimsy structure which would later that day be followed by twenty-seven trailers.

 Legal Status

-Nofei Prat is widely regarded by the international community as illegal under international law according to the Fourth Geneva Convention (article 49), which prohibits an occupying power transferring citizens from its own territory to occupied territory.
+Nofei Prat is widely regarded by the international community as illegal under international law according to the Fourth Geneva Convention (article 49), which prohibits an occupying power from transferring citizens from its own territory to occupied territory.
 Israel maintains that international conventions relating to occupied land do not apply to the West Bank because they were not under the legitimate sovereignty of any state in the first place.
 This view was rejected by the International Court of Justice and the International Committee of the Red Cross.